Wondering, "Can you take aspirin after COVID vaccine?" You're not the only one.

 Moderate drinking (no more than two drinks per day for men, and a maximum of one drink per day for women) is acceptable, but heavy drinking will likely alter the vaccine's effectiveness, per The New York Times (opens in new tab).

 Quantity is of the utmost importance.
 The National Institute on Alcohol Abuse and Alcoholism (opens in new tab) has provided the following information on a standard drink: 12 fluid ounces of regular beer, 8 to 9 fluid ounces of malt liquor, 5 fluid ounces of table wine, and 1.5 fluid ounces of distilled spirits.
 So nix the idea of those novelty glasses in Las Vegas that are the size of your head!

 - Wine hangover: this color wine will give you the worst after-effects

-Can you smoke after your COVID vaccine?
+Can I smoke after COVID vaccine?

 Although smoking (tobacco or marijuana) does not appear to affect the vaccine's potency, NPR (opens in new tab) reports that studies have shown that smoking has been linked to worse COVID-19 conditions.
 So puff responsibly.

 "While recent studies have shown transient menstrual cycle changes after vaccination, there is no evidence that the vaccine impacts the efficacy of prescribed forms of birth control," Dr. Charis Chambers, the Period Doctor (opens in new tab), tells My Imperfect Life.
 "If someone is using cycle tracking as their form of birth control, however, this can certainly be affected."

-Dr. Brian Kaminski (opens in new tab), ProMedica's coronavirus expert, confirmed that those on birth control should receive the vaccine, unless there is another factor that could potentially affect them.
+Dr. Brian Kaminski (opens in new tab), ProMedica's coronavirus expert, confirmed that those on birth control should receive the vaccine unless there is another factor that could potentially affect them.